jeffersonmwanaut/Zana/README.md

 ├── config/
 |    ├── ABAC/
 |    |    └── policy.json
-|    ├── com.php
+|    ├── com.json
-|    ├── dev.php
+|    ├── dev.json
-|    ├── mode.txt
+|    ├── mode.env
 |    ├── modules.php
-|    └── prod.php
+|    └── prod.json
 ```

 * The `ABAC` folder contains the configuration of access control policies.
-* The `com.php` file contains the configuration related to both development and production environments.
+* The `com.json` file contains the configuration related to both development and production environments.
-* The `dev.php` file contains the configuration related to the development environment only.
+* The `dev.json` file contains the configuration related to the development environment only.
-* The `mode.txt` file contains the value of the active environment.
+* The `mode.env` file contains the value of the active environment.
 * The `modules.php` file contains the active modules of the application.
-* The `prod.php` file contains the configuration related to the production environment only.
+* The `prod.json` file contains the configuration related to the production environment only.

 ### Configuration Environments